yuchenyang83/Data_and_Code_tLME_dropout/README.md

 ###### Note for Section 6 - Illustrative examples - AIDS clinical trial:
-Because the 'actg315_code.R' code takes a huge amount of time to run the ECM procedure for fitting the FM-NLME and EFM-NLME models, we record these intermediate results in 'ACTG315result.RData' so that one can use the R codes 'Fig5.R', 'Fig6.R', 'Fig7.R', 'Fig8.R', 'Tab4.R', 'Tab5.R', and 'Tab6.R' to obtain the final results immediately.
+Because the 'fit_aids.R' code takes a huge amount of time to run the MCECM procedure for fitting the fitting the LME and tLME models with non-ignorable dropout, we record these intermediate results in 'fit_result.RData' from ./Data' so that one can use the R codes 'Fig3.R', 'Fig4.R', 'Fig5.R',  'Tab4', and 'Tab5' to obtain the final results immediately.
-To reproduce the results presented in Figures 5, just load 'actg315.txt' file in the './Data/source' and then run the script 'Fig5.R' in the subfolder './Code/';
+To reproduce the results presented in Figures 3, just load 'aids.RData' file in the './Data/source' and then run the script 'Fig5.R' in the subfolder './Code/';
-To reproduce the results presented in Figures 6, 7, and 8, just load 'actg315_code.RData' file in the './Data/' and then run the scripts 'Fig6.R', 'Fig7.R', and 'Fig8.R' in the subfolder './Code/';
+To reproduce the results presented in Figures 4 and 5, just load 'fit_result.RData' file in the './Data/' and then run the scripts 'Fig4.R' and 'Fig5.R' in the subfolder './Code/';
-To reproduce the results presented in Tables 4, 5, and 6, just load 'actg315_code.RData' file in the './Data/' and then run the scripts 'Tab4.R', 'Tab5.R', and 'Tab6.R' in the subfolder './Code/'
+To reproduce the results presented in Tables 4 and 5, just load 'fit_result.RData' file in the './Data/' and then run the scripts 'Tab4.R' and 'Tab5.R' in the subfolder './Code/'

-       (14) 'actg315_code.R' main script for fitting the 1-, 2- and 3-component FM-NLME and the 2- and 3-component EFM-NLME models.
-It includes four scenarios to incorporate fixed and random effects, along with three structures for within-patient autocorrelation.
+       (14) 'fit_aids.R' main script for fitting the LME and tLME models under the three mechanisms.
+It includes four structures for within-patient autocorrelation.

 #### Subfolder: ./Data ####